 Archived corporate political contribution reports are available here.

 Our company is a member of numerous industry and trade groups.

 We work with these groups because they represent the pharmaceutical industry and business community in debates led by governments and other stakeholders, and because they help the industry reach consensus on policy issues.

 When our trade associations actively lobby on our core business issues, we seek to align their positions with our own.
 There are times, however, when we may not share the views of our peers or associations—both on issues that are central to our business and on those that, while important, are not directly material to our mission.
 With representatives on the boards and committees of industry groups and trade associations, we can voice questions or concerns we may have about policy or related activities.
 We may even recuse ourselves from related trade association or industry group activities when appropriate.

-Our executive vice president and general counsel sends an annual report to our company’s Board of Directors on trade association dues greater than $25,000 that were spent in the previous year on lobbying and political activity in the U.S. The Governance, Public Policy and Corporate Responsibility Committee of the Board of Directors has ongoing oversight of the company’s membership in trade associations and grassroots lobbying activities.
+Our executive vice president sends an annual report to our company’s Board of Directors on trade association dues greater than $25,000 that were spent in the previous year on lobbying and political activity in the U.S. The Governance Committee of the Board of Directors has ongoing oversight of the company’s membership in trade associations and grassroots lobbying activities.

-Through our top-three trade associations (listed below), we engaged on the following policy issues in 2015:
+Through our top three trade associations (listed below), we engaged on the following policy issues in 2017: